 The makeup of a modern marketing team has changed drastically in recent years, with critical new positions forming and traditional roles evolving to take advantage of innovative technology and tactics.
-2016 will continue to shake up the recipe of the “complete marketing team” for any given business.
 While not every organization will be recruiting digital marketers to fill every emerging marketing position, there are a few hot jobs that we anticipate will start joining the ranks of marketing departments and agencies in large numbers this year:

 Influencer Marketing Manager

 Celebrity endorsements and product placement are quickly taking a backseat to earning the favor of wildly popular “influencers.”
 An influencer can be nearly anyone with a widely-heard voice and respected opinion, like a hot radio DJ or talk show host.
 But today the most popular and effective influencers tend to be online: bloggers, YouTube stars, podcast hosts, social media entertainers, etc. These individuals may not always have the largest audience; but they typically hold sway over a very targeted niche.

 Earning the attention, favor and interest of influencers either organically or through paid means is an incredibly effective (and usually very cost efficient) way to get your brand and products associated with whatever thoughtful insights, hilarious comments, valuable information, or unique personality quirks that make them popular.
 But engaging and interacting with influencers requires a unique strategy; they’re usually not experienced public figures with agents or established systems for brand partnerships.
 Often they’re just busy professionals who operate a podcast in their spare time, or young bloggers that aren’t even old enough to have a career yet.